The-Kirby-Institute/Launcher_Doxy_PEP/README.md

 ### Quick start

 1. Generate Network Files
-   Create the required network file(s) and place them in the Network folder.
+   Create the required network, and if required, associated risk groups files, and place them in the Network folder.

 2. Download ClusterModel Executable
    Download ClusterModel.jar from the [Package_ClusterModel](https://github.com/The-Kirby-Institute/Package_ClusterModel) GitHub repository and place it in the Executable folder.